darencard/museum-genomics/README.md

 The Edwards laboratory at Harvard University has gathered internal data on genome assembly scaffold contiguity (N50) for avian genome assemblies generated in recent years.
 All assemblies utilized 10x Genomics but the original input tissue samples were collected from various tissues and were preserved using different protocols.

 For each genome in this dataset, the species, voucher information, tissue source and preservation method, genome size, sequencing coverage, and contig and scaffold contiguity metrics (N50) are available in a [tab-delimited text file]().

 ## Overview of Holdings of Next-Generation, RNA-ready Genomic Samples for Diverse Avian Species in the Museum of Comparative Zoology at Harvard University

 The Ornithology Collection at the Museum of Comparative Zoology has since 2012 collected high quality genomic samples from diverse avian taxa around the globe.
-These samples are compatible with RNA-seq and other methods utilizing very high quality tissue samples, which are rare in most natural history collections at this time.
+These samples are compatible with RNA-seq and other methods utilizing very high quality tissue samples, which are rare in most natural history collections in 2021.
 Most samples were minced and preserved in RNAlater within 10 minutes of sacrifice and then flash frozen in liquid nitrogen after ~12 hours at cool temperatures.
 A small percentage of samples were directly flash frozen without RNAlater.

 A matrix with counts of high quality samples from 13 different tissue types in 101 avian species is available as a [tab-delimited text file]().

+## (Possible) Community Engagement

+It occurred to me that we could also use a site like this to engage with readers in a simple and potentially powerful way.
+For example:

+1. We can create a link that will allow readers to leave feedback in the GitHub Issues area of this repository.
+This is normally used for reporting bugs or issues in software, but we could also use it to allow readers to leave any feedback they have on the review.
+This could potentially stimulate further discussions about the article in the broader community with a ready-made forum to facilitate it.

+2. In a more targeted manner, we can request that readers send citations of new papers that compare preservation techniques or other important factors in museum science.
+It is simple to link to a Google Form where they provide a DOI and those data automatically get dumped into a Google Sheet, which we can link to so the community also see new papers as they emerge.